-Math 264H
+Math 5529H

-A rigorous honors course on probability theory with special attention to applications within and outside mathematics.
+A rigorous honors course on probability theory with special attention to the history of the subject and continuing connections with other areas of mathematics.

 The acquaintance with rigorous probability theory, its history and its multiple connections, will better prepare these high quality students for graduate studies and will help them get involved in research at earlier stages of their careers.